 Besides celiac disease, there are other conditions including gluten intolerance and food sensitivities towards gluten, which are not celiac but manifest symptoms such as digestive disorders, fatigue, headaches, and other symptoms.

 Therefore, people who suffer from celiac disease or gluten intolerance must avoid consuming foods and beverages containing gluten.
-A gluten-free diet requires careful selection of food types, ingredients, and their nutritional value.
+A diet requires careful selection of food types, ingredients, and their nutritional value.

 Living with gluten intolerance requires some changes in diet and lifestyle, and for a better understanding, here are some important tips to follow:

-- Ensure a sufficient amount of gluten-free food products are available at home, such as pasta, bread, and biscuits, etc.
+- Ensure a sufficient amount of food products are available at home, such as pasta, bread, and biscuits, etc.

 - Consult your doctor to get appropriate guidance regarding a suitable diet for you.